neillturner/ec2dream/README.md

 *   Save Launch profile
 *   Support for OpenStack HP Cloud and Rackspace including security groups, servers, keypairs, IP addresses, Block Storage volumes and
 *   Snapshots.
-*   Support for CloudFoundry
+*   Support for CloudFoundry and ruby dsl.
 *   Support for Local and Hosted Servers -  Servers running in local virtualized environments like Vagrant, VMWare or Virtual box.
 *   Support for ssh tunnelling allow support of servers in Amazon VPC.
 *   Support for Amazon AWS including Cloud Formation, Eucalyptus and openstack
 *   Support for Test Kitchen to develop and test chef cookbooks, puppet modules, ansible and salt.

 ### It contains:
 *   Ruby and Fog for scripting.